Molang

-Molang is a French-South Korean animated preschool television series created by the animation studio Millimages.
+Molang is a French animated preschool television series created by the animation studio Millimages.
 The titular character, Molang, was designed by the Korean illustrator Hye-Ji Yoon on the platform KakaoTalk.

-Millimages has announced that every episode is now available to stream on Hopster Learning in the United States as of October 19, 2022.
+The show's animation and art style are heavily inspired by the Japanese chibi style.

 Plot

 The series chronicles the relationship between roommates and best friends, Molang, an enthusiastic, happy and optimistic rabbit, and Piu Piu, a timid and introverted chick.
-Their adventures and occasional misadventures usually cause them to pit their wits against the minutiae of their world, ranging from everyday problems and sitcom-style situations to extraordinary adventures that often turn dangerous and/or risky.
+Their adventures and occasional misadventures usually cause them to pit their wits against the minutiae of their world, ranging from everyday problems and sitcom-style situations to bigger adventures that often turn dangerous and/or risky.

-The show's animation and art style are heavily inspired by the Japanese chibi style, with sweat drops on the characters' faces and particular expressions on their eyes, usually whenever they are extremely jovial, perplexed, frightened, or panicked, alongside oversized heads contrasting against short, simplistic bodies.

-Molang is defined by its empathy, softness, tenderness, and joy.
-Molang has no nationality, is ageless, and gender-neutral.
-The characters of Molang speak Molanguese.